kleijnweb/swagger-bundle/docs/serialization.md

 }
 ```

+### 3rd Party Serializers

+SwaggerBundle supports the Symfony and JMS serializers out of the box.
+Factory classes instantiate these classes with default properties, if you need specific behavior you will need to override the relevant DI keys.

+__NOTE:__ You do not need to install `JMSSerializerBundle`.
+Just `composer require jms/serializer` (or `composer require symfony/serializer`).

 ### Custom Serializers

-Below is an early prototype of the SwaggerSerializer which is a good example to create custom serializers.
+Below is an early prototype of the ObjectSerializer which is a good example to create custom serializers.

 ```yaml
 services: